umarhassan-mitodl/12.091-january-iap-2005/content/pages/exams.md

 Question 7
 ----------

 Our department chairperson came to know that an equipment grant would be available soon.
 So a memo was sent to our gamma-spectroscopy group asking the importance of gamma spectrometer.
 Write the usefulness of a gamma spectrometer.
 Describe the components of a gamma spectrometer.
 Look at the latest products.
-To look at the Web site {{% resource_link "d66c05a7-4551-43c8-816b-6cb654d272cf" "Canberra" %}} and look under product category and do a write up - one or two lines of each product you want to select.
+To look at the Web site [Canberra](http://www.canberra.com/) and look under product category and do a write up - one or two lines of each product you want to select.

 Question 8
 ----------